SparkKids/SparkKids-Week7-Challenge-Repository/07-Challenge-Repository-README.md

   ## Description

-  This challenge prompts the user for input used to automatically generate a README file for the user's project.
+  This challenge prompts the user to answer questions about all the sections used in the README.
+The program then automatically generates a README file for the user's project.

   ## Table of Contents